How technology is redefining business motoring

 - Reduced insurance premiums due to evidence of safe driving

-A driver or fleet manager enabling this technology would allow the vehicle manufacturers and operators to communicate directly with their car or van.
-It could allow them to monitor mileage, reliability and component wear rates among other things.
+Allow vehicle manufacturers and operators to communicate directly with vehicles to monitor mileage, reliability and component wear rates.

-Some of this technology already exists, enabling GPS navigation and music or movie streaming within vehicles, for example.
+The technology is available in many of today's vehicles already, enabling GPS navigation and music or movie streaming, for example.
 Connectivity is mainly provided through smartphones, but these are likely to be superseded by embedded systems.
 D2D technology is also an important component of self-driving cars, allowing vehicles to monitor the position of other vehicles on the road and initiate avoidance procedures.

 - Vehicles can be warned of approaching traffic jams and accidents, then automatically plot routes to avoid them